 Informal safety training is knowledge, skill instruction and understanding passed from one employee to another, from a supervisor to an employee, and peer-to-peer.
 This type of training is traditionally called "On-The-Job Training" and must be validated (where applicable) by training documentation, a competency assessment along with supervisor (mentor) and worker acknowledgement sign off.

-Records of training must be kept in the operating area, in the employee file and retained as per company records retention policy.
+Records of training must be kept in the employee file and retained as per company requirements.